-Infertility is pretty common, too.
-According to Resolve, the National Infertility Association, an estimated 1 in 8 couples in the United States has trouble getting pregnant.
+You’re not alone.
+Infertility is actually pretty common.
+About 1 in 8 couples in the United States have trouble getting pregnant.
 Yet the advice they may hear is often not only unhelpful, it’s sometimes just plain wrong.

 To set the record straight, we’ve asked several experts in the field to bust these myths about infertility.